enkidevs/curriculum/java/data-management/numbers-i/use-primitive-types-instead-of-wrapper-classes-when-possible.md

  myAgeInt.equals(hisAgeInt);
 ```

-The first comparison is faster than the second, as the first just compares values but the second has additional checks about the objects being instances of Integer.
+The first comparison is faster than the second, as the first compare values but the second has additional checks about the objects being instances of Integer.

 ---
 ## Practice